DC23/workflows/_episodes/03-wildcards.md

 ~~~
 {: .output}

-The whole pipeline is triggered, even the creation of the `results.txt` file!
+The whole workflow is triggered, even the creation of the `results.txt` file!
 To understand this, note that according to the dependency graph, `results.txt`
 depends on the `.dat` files.
 The update of `wordcount.py` triggers an update of
 the `*.dat` files.
 Thus, `Snakemake` sees that the dependencies (the `.dat`